vitalab/vitalab.github.io/article/_posts/2022-04-14-MultiModalVersatileNetworks.md

 # Highlights
-- Introduce the notion of a MultiModal Versatile (MMV) network, that can ingest multiple modalities and outputs representations useful for downstream tasks in multiple modalities;
+- Introduce the notion of a MultiModal Versatile (MMV) network, that can ingest multiple modalities and outputs common representations useful for downstream tasks;
-    - The papers especially studies how best to combine the modalities, so that representations respect four properties
+    - The paper especially studies how best to combine the modalities, so that the common representations respect properties deemed useful by the authors.
 - Introduce the process of deflation, to efficiently apply networks on video data to static images.